 But that’s not all!

-I also add some diced al fresco sausage to the whites after they're fried but before piping on the yolk filling.
-It's a hidden surprise of flavor with minimal effort.
-I use al fresco chicken sausage because it has so much flavor that no matter which flavor I choose, I know it will make my Fried Deviled Eggs something extra-special delicious.
+I also add some cooked diced sausage to the whites after they’re fried but before piping on the yolk filling.
+It’s a hidden surprise of flavor with minimal effort.
+I use chicken sausage because it has a lot of flavor and it’s not as fatty, but any sausage will work.
+It makes these Fried Deviled Eggs something extra-special delicious.

-For this particular Fried Deviled Eggs recipe, I chose al fresco's Sun Dried Tomato chicken sausage.
-I love the balance of flavors and I only need two links for this entire dish!
-If you want to make these for a crowd, just use the entire package of al fresco sausage and double the recipe.
+For this particular Fried Deviled Eggs recipe, I used a sundried tomato chicken sausage.
+I love the balance of flavors but I think any of your favorite flavors will work, even a simple Italian sausage or bratwurst!
+If you want to make these for a crowd, the recipe doubles easily.